fbpx

 I recommend trying HelloSign, Eversign, and DocuSign!
 Figure out which one works best for you.
 With all three tools, you’ll upload a PDF version of the document, mark places where signatures or initials are needed, and send it to the agent or their clients.

 Previous Real Estate Experience Will Help You Out!
+But No Required

-If you think you might be a good fit to become a Transaction Coordinator, these tips will help you get there.
+If you think you might be a good fit to become a Real Estate Transaction Coordinator, these tips will help you get there.
 A career transition isn’t going to be as challenging as you may think!

 Make a Plan Forward